bilal-dotcom/blog/clq8loz7l000508kzbhmedmgh.md

 2. `nmap -sn [192.168.1.0/24]`

     This is a no port scan or ping scan.
-Nmap will only look for active hosts within the network, without scanning any ports.
+Nmap will only look for active hosts in the subnet 192.168.1.0/24, without scanning any ports.

 3. `nmap -sS <ip adress>`